jman4747/memos/ORG-4_Grayson_Engineering_Process-draft.md

 All engineering departments shall use this information to check that their designs are feasible.

-It is forbidden for team members to create more involved prototypes prior to approval of the Strategy so as not to bias the strategy development.
+Team members are forbidden from creating more involved prototypes prior to approval of the Strategy, so as not to bias the strategy development.

 ## Strategy